rurban/perl-hash-stats/README.md

 should really be avoided without proper countermeasures.
 PHP e.g. does MAX\_POST\_SIZE.
 Perl and similar dynamic languages really need to improve their collision algorithm, and choose a combination of fast and good enough hash function.
 None of this is currently implemented.

+For city there currently exists a simple universal function to easily create collisions per seed.
+Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
+So striking out city for such security claims does not hold.
+The code is just not out yet, and the costs for some slower hash functions might be too high.

 See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled description.